IAS machine

 The IAS machine was the first electronic computer built at the Institute for Advanced Study (IAS) in Princeton, New Jersey.
 It is sometimes called the von Neumann machine, since the paper describing its design was edited by John von Neumann, a mathematics professor at both Princeton University and IAS.
-The computer was built from late 1945 until 1951 under his direction.
+The computer was built under his direction, starting in 1946 and finished in 1951.

 The general organization is called von Neumann architecture, even though it was both conceived and implemented by others.
 The computer is in the collection of the Smithsonian National Museum of American History but is not currently on display.

 History

-Julian Bigelow was hired as chief engineer in May 1946.

-Hewitt Crane, Herman Goldstine, Gerald Estrin, Arthur Burks, George W. Brown and Willis Ware also worked on the project.
+In 1944 summer, John von Neumann met Herman Goldstine, a computer architect and a principle investigator of the ENIAC machine.
+In this meeting, Goldstine presented the ENIAC project to von Neumann.
+As the result of this meeting, von Neumann wrote a memo called First Draft of a Report on the EDVAC as the proposed IAS computer project.
+Goldstine typed the report and made a distribution on June 25, 1945.
+Von Neumann invited Goldstine to join the IAS project in early 1946, as the assistant director and later the director of the project.
+Arthur Burks, a senior engineer of the ENIAC project came with Goldstine to work in the IAS project.
+In early summer of 1946, Julian Bigelow was hired as chief engineer, and three other earlier engineers were James H. Pomerene, Ralph J. Slutz, and Willis Ware.
+After then, more engineers worked in the IAS computer project, including George W. Brown, Hewitt Crane, Gerald Estrin, and others.
 The machine was in limited operation in the summer of 1951 and fully operational on June 10, 1952.
 It was in operation until July 15, 1958.

 Description

 The IAS machine was a binary computer with a 40-bit word, storing two 20-bit instructions in each word.
-The memory was 1,024 words (5.1 kilobytes).
+The memory was 1,024 words (5 kilobytes in modern terminology).
 Negative numbers were represented in two's complement format.
 It had two general-purpose registers available: the Accumulator (AC) and Multiplier/Quotient (MQ).
 It used 1,700 vacuum tubes (triode types: 6J6, 5670, 5687, a few diodes: type 6AL5, 150 pentodes to drive the memory CRTs, and 41 CRTs (type: 5CP1A): 40 used as Williams tubes for memory plus one more to monitor the state of a memory tube).
 The memory was originally designed for about 2,300 RCA Selectron vacuum tubes.
 Problems with the development of these complex tubes forced the switch to Williams tubes.